Email Deliverability and Email Sender Reputation Score: What Marketers Need To Know

-Deliverability measures where (and if) your emails land in a customer’s inbox.
+Email deliverability measures where (and if) your emails land in a customer’s inbox (as opposed to, say, a spam folder).
 If you have poor deliverability, your customers will not receive your email.
-And if customers do not receive your emails, they are not going to open and see your message.
+And if customers do not receive your emails, they’re not going to open and engage.

-Email deliverability is a crucial component of an email marketing strategy.
-Even if you design beautiful, personalized campaigns every week, your sender reputation determines whether or not your subscriber will receive your message.
-After all, 20% of emails never reach a subscriber’s inbox.
+Email deliverability is a crucial metric in an email marketing strategy.
+Even if you design beautiful, personalized campaigns every week, your sender reputation score determines whether or not your subscriber will receive your message.

 What is an email sender reputation score?

-Bounce rate is the percentage of visitors to a particular website who navigate away from the site after viewing only one page.
-The number of recipients who open, click, reply to, forward, and delete before opening an organization’s messages.
+- Bounce rate: In web traffic, this is the percentage of website visitors who navigate away from the site after viewing only one page.
+In email campaigns, this is the number of recipients who open, click, reply to, forward, and delete before opening an organization’s messages.
+Email senders with lower bounce rates are more likely to land in an inbox.

-Unsubscribe rate is the percentage of recipients that ask you to remove them from these types of email messages.
-Of course, some number of recipients are going to unsubscribe after every send; this is expected.
-But an excessively high percentage of unsubscribing recipients is often an indicator that your mail is unwanted.
+- Unsubscribe rate: This is the percentage of recipients that unsubscribe after receiving an email message.
+It’s expected for some number of recipients to unsubscribe after every send.
+But an excessively high percentage of unsubscribing recipients is often an indicator that your email is unwanted.

-Whether or not you’ve sent mail to spam trap addresses.
-A spam trap is an email address that does not belong to a real person.
-ISPs, spam/security appliance vendors, and blacklists all maintain networks of spam trap addresses.
-Spam traps can identify organizations with irresponsible list building techniques.
-If you send email to spam traps, it’s an indication that you are not keeping your email list clean.
+- Number of spam trap email address recipients.
+A spam trap is an email address that does not belong to a real person, and they often identify organizations with irresponsible list building techniques (such as buying email lists).
+ISPs, spam/security appliance vendors, and blacklists all maintain lists of spam trap addresses.
+If you send email to spam traps, it’s an indication that you’re not keeping your email list clean.
+The value and validity of your message will take a hit as a result.

-Use double-opt-in and reactivation campaigns.
-This way, you can make sure that an email address belongs to a real person and avoid spam traps.
+- Use double-opt-in and reactivation campaigns.
+With more security and signals of human interest in receiving your emails, you can make sure that an email address belongs to a real person and avoid spam traps.

-Keep your email list clean!
-Purge your subscriber list regularly and remove invalid email addresses and non-responders.
+- Keep your email list clean.
+Purge your subscriber list regularly and remove bouncing, invalid email addresses and non-responders.

-Make your emails actionable!
-The more your customers click and interact with your email content, the higher your Email Sender Regulation score.
+- Make your emails actionable.
+The more your customers click and interact with your email content, the higher your email sender reputation score.
+This signals that your emails are valuable to the recipient (and a strong CTA is probably better for your business, too).